 Enter Chris and Vanessa: the badass neighbors and my new friends.

-Vanessa is a spunky world traveler from England with long blonde hair and big excited eyes.
+Vanessa is a spunky world traveler with long blonde hair and big excited eyes.
 She stops in to do “sound journeys” and have “do whatever you want days”… I adore her.
 She is the perfect combination of spiritual and down to earth.
 Though we only shared a few weeks together I still consider her a great friend.
-She was in Fuente Verde practicing sound therapy and Kambo.
+She was in the Diamante Valley practicing sound therapy and Kambo.
 Never heard of it?
 I hadn’t either.
 A quick internet search will reveal detailed information on the practice- but here is a quick summary.

 Kambo is frog medicine.
 And no, this is not the “lick a toad and hallucinate” type of frog medicine.
 Kambo refers to the medicine derived from giant tree frogs (Phyllomedusa bicolor).
 The frogs are collected and agitated to induce the secretion of the kambo.
 After the medicine is scraped from the frog’s head the frogs are released back to their homes.
 Next the shaman heats a piece of vine and makes several light burns on your arm.
 The kambo is then quickly applied to the burns and the medicine is absorbed into the bloodstream.
 You are encouraged to relax and emotionally supported as you purge over the next 30 minutes to an hour.
 The kambo cleanses your lymphatic system and boosts your immune system.
 It is also known to be emotionally cleansing.

-The volunteer who was managing Somertime had started spending more and more time with the neighbor guy.
-One day she brought over the mystery man and we hit it off really well.
-His name was Chris and he was unlike any other person I have ever met.
+One fortuitous day I met a neighboring farmer and we hit it off really well.
+His name is Chris and he is unlike any other person I have ever met.
 He has been cultivating a living library filled with rare and common medicinal plants for the past few years.
-He eventually wants to be able to provide free plant medicine and a space to use it to anyone who needs it.
-Truly.
-And from the first moment I met him I knew was the type of person that could realistically make it happen.
 I told Chris I was interested in helping and learning more from him, and he offered me a volunteer position at his farm in exchange for lodging and meals.
 I graciously accepted, elated at the prospect of a change of scenery and a new experience.

 The Living Library